-- 1. This Legislative Instrument is determined pursuant to subsection 196B(3) of the Veterans' Entitlements Act 1986 (the VEA) for the purposes of the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).
+- 1. This Legislative Instrument is determined pursuant to subsection 196B(2) of the Veterans' Entitlements Act 1986 (the VEA) for the purposes of the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).
 Part XIA of the VEA requires the determination of these instruments outlining the factors connecting particular kinds of injury, disease or death with service such being determined solely on the available sound medical-scientific evidence. - 2.
-This Legislative Instrument:- - facilitates claimants in making, and the Repatriation Commission in assessing, claims under the VEA and the MRCA respectively, by specifying the circumstances in which medical treatment and compensation can be extended to eligible persons who have diverticular disease of the colon; - facilitates the review of such decisions by the Veterans' Review Board and the Administrative Appeals Tribunal; - includes a new factor and a revised factor, and associated definition, which the current sound medical-scientific evidence indicates must exist before it can be said that, on the balance of probabilities, diverticular disease of the colon is connected with the circumstances of eligible service rendered by a person; - amends Instrument No. 16 of 2016; and - reflects developments in the available sound medical-scientific evidence concerning diverticular disease of the colon which have occurred since that earlier instrument was determined. - 3.
+This Legislative Instrument:- - facilitates claimants in making, and the Repatriation Commission in assessing, claims under the VEA and the MRCA respectively, by specifying the circumstances in which medical treatment and compensation can be extended to eligible persons who have diverticular disease of the colon; - facilitates the review of such decisions by the Veterans' Review Board and the Administrative Appeals Tribunal; - includes a new factor and a revised factor, and associated definition, which the current sound medical-scientific evidence indicates must as a minimum exist, before it can be said that a reasonable hypothesis has been raised, connecting diverticular disease of the colon with the circumstances of eligible service rendered by a person; - amends Instrument No. 15 of 2016; and - reflects developments in the available sound medical-scientific evidence concerning diverticular disease of the colon which have occurred since that earlier instrument was determined. - 3.
 The Instrument is assessed as being a technical instrument which improves the medico-scientific quality of outcomes under the VEA and the MRCA.